LanikSJ/ubo-filters/docs/index.md

 Credits
 ============

-Some scripts have been "borrowed" from Fanboy: https://github.com/ryanbr/fanboy-adblock/<br>
-All rights reserved by the original authors.
+Some scripts have been "borrowed" from [Fanboy](https://github.com/ryanbr/fanboy-adblock/) All rights reserved by the original authors.

 Bugs